swiftlang/sourcekit-lsp/Contributor Documentation/BSP Extensions.md

    * for `swiftc` or `clang` invocations **/ indexStorePath?: string;

-  /** The path at which SourceKit-LSP can store its index database, aggregating data from `indexStorePath` */ indexDatabasePath?: string;
+  /** The path at which SourceKit-LSP can store its index database, aggregating data from `indexStorePath`.
+   * This should point to a directory that can be exclusively managed by SourceKit-LSP.
+Its exact location can be arbitrary. */ indexDatabasePath?: string;

   /** Whether the build server supports the `buildTarget/prepare` request */